-- We expect that all residents will show respect to the equipment and paper consumed in the labs.
+- Residents should show respect to the equipment and paper consumed in the labs.

 If a student’s behavior does not meet community standards/expectations or is in violation of the policies outlined in the residence hall contract, this handbook, or the Code of Student Conduct, disciplinary action should be expected.

-First contact will most likely occur with the Peer Assistant during the documentation process.
+The first contact will most likely occur with the Peer Assistant during the documentation process.
 Documentation will result in a meeting with a Residential Education Coordinator.
-Primarily in first year buildings, the meeting will focus on education and corrective behavioral sanctions.
+The meeting will generally focus on education and corrective behavioral sanctions.
 A resident’s conduct file follows the student from year to year while on campus.
-A Residential Education Coordinator (REC) may refer a student to the Residence Hall Peer Review Board or the University Student Conduct Board depending on the type of misconduct.
-Corrective actions by a Residential Conduct Officer may include:
+A Residential Education Coordinator (REC) may refer a student to the University Student Conduct Board depending on the type of misconduct.
+Corrective actions by a residential education hearing officer may include:

 - Written documentation

 - Parental notification of alcohol policy violation (after the second violation)